 🎟 850 NIS per couple – Includes a printed booklet and course materials.
 Discounted Rates for Doula Clients: 650 NIS.
 If you replace one of the prenatal meetings with this course: 500 NIS.

-– 9 Months Access to the online birth prep course, so you can deepen your preparation and repeat things whenever yu want
+– 9 months access to the online birth prep course, so you can deepen your preparation and repeat lessons whenever you want

 – A set of affirmation cards

-SMALL GROUP – up to 6 women/couples only!
-Workshop runs with a minimum of four women
+Workshop runs with a minimum of three women signed up.

 Who is the Birth Educator?